hcydlee/RogueRota/README.md

 # RogueRota #
 A very simple addon, executing the rotation of the rogue.
 Taking buffs, and energy and enemy health into acocunt.
+Copy and Update to reflect Turtle WOW change.

 ## Installing ##
 1. Download the folder and rename it into RogueRota